OfficeDev/office-js-docs-pr/docs/testing/ie-11-testing.md

 ---
-title: Internet Explorer 11 testing
+title: Trident testing
-description: Test your Office Add-in on Internet Explorer 11. ms.date: 10/12/2022 ms.localizationpriority: medium
+description: Test your Office Add-in on the Trident webview associated with Internet Explorer 11. ms.date: 05/20/2023 ms.localizationpriority: medium
 ---

-# Test your Office Add-in on Internet Explorer 11
+# Test your Office Add-in on Trident

+If you plan to support older versions of Windows and Office, your add-in must work in the embeddable browser control called "Trident" that is provided by Internet Explorer 11.
+You can use a command line to switch from more modern webview used by add-ins to the Trident for this testing.
+For information about which versions of Windows and Office use the Internet Explorer 11 web view control, see [Browsers and webview controls used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).
+In this article, "webview" refers to the combination of a webview control and a JavaScript engine.

 > [!IMPORTANT]
-> **Internet Explorer still used in Office Add-ins**
+> **Webviews from Internet Explorer and Microsoft Edge Legacy are still used in Office Add-ins**
 >
-> Some combinations of platforms and Office versions, including perpetual versions through Office 2019, still use the webview control that comes with Internet Explorer 11 to host add-ins, as explained in [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).
-We recommend (but don't require) that you continue to support these combinations, at least in a minimal way, by providing users of your add-in a graceful failure message when your add-in is launched in the Internet Explorer webview.
+> Some combinations of platforms and Office versions, including volume-licensed perpetual versions through Office 2019, still use the webview controls that come with Internet Explorer 11 (called "Trident") and Microsoft Edge Legacy (called "EdgeHTML") to host add-ins, as explained in [Browsers and webview controls used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).
+Internet Explorer 11 was disabled in Windows 10 and Windows 11 in February, 2023, and the UI for launching it was removed; but it is still installed on with those operating systems.
+So, Trident and other functionality from Internet Explorer can still be called programmatically by Office.
+>
+> We recommend (but don't require) that you support these combinations, at least in a minimal way, by providing users of your add-in a graceful failure message when your add-in is launched in these webviews.
 Keep these additional points in mind:
 >
-> - Office on the web no longer opens in Internet Explorer.
-Consequently, [AppSource](/office/dev/store/submit-to-appsource-via-partner-center) no longer tests add-ins in Office on the web using Internet Explorer as the browser.
+> - Office on the web no longer opens in Internet Explorer or Microsoft Edge Legacy.
+Consequently, [AppSource](/office/dev/store/submit-to-appsource-via-partner-center) doesn't test add-ins in Office on the web on these browsers.
-> - AppSource still tests for combinations of platform and Office *desktop* versions that use Internet Explorer, however it only issues a warning when the add-in does not support Internet Explorer; the add-in is not rejected by AppSource.
+> - AppSource still tests for combinations of platform and Office *desktop* versions that use Trident or EdgeHTML.
+However, it only issues a warning when the add-in doesn't support these webviews; the add-in isn't rejected by AppSource.
-> - The [Script Lab tool](../overview/explore-with-script-lab.md) no longer supports Internet Explorer.
+> - The [Script Lab tool](../overview/explore-with-script-lab.md) no longer supports Trident.

-If you plan to support older versions of Windows and Office, your add-in must work in the embeddable browser control that is based on Internet Explorer 11 (IE11).
-You can use a command line to switch from more modern runtimes used by add-ins to the Internet Explorer 11 runtime for this testing.
-For information about which versions of Windows and Office use the Internet Explorer 11 web view control, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).
+If you plan to support older versions of Windows and Office, your add-in must work in the embeddable browser control called "Trident" that is provided by Internet Explorer 11.
+You can use a command line to switch from more modern webview used by add-ins to the Trident for this testing.
+For information about which versions of Windows and Office use the Internet Explorer 11 web view control, see [Browsers and webview controls used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).

 > [!IMPORTANT]
-> Internet Explorer 11 doesn't support JavaScript versions later than ES5.
-If you want to use the syntax and features of ECMAScript 2015 or later, you have two options:
+> Trident doesn't support JavaScript versions later than ES5.
+If you want to use the syntax and features of ECMAScript 2015 or later, you have to use a transpiler or polyfill or both.
+For more information about these options, see [Support older Microsoft webviews and Office versions](../develop/support-ie-11.md).
 >
-> - Write your code in ECMAScript 2015 (also called ES6) or later JavaScript, or in TypeScript, and then compile your code to ES5 JavaScript using a compiler such as [babel](https://babeljs.io/) or [tsc](https://www.typescriptlang.org/index.html).
-> - Write in ECMAScript 2015 or later JavaScript, but also load a [polyfill](https://en.wikipedia.org/wiki/Polyfill_(programming)) library such as [core-js](https://github.com/zloirock/core-js) that enables IE to run your code.
->
-> For more information about these options, see [Support older Microsoft browsers and Office versions](../develop/support-ie-11.md).
->
-> Also, Internet Explorer 11 doesn't support some HTML5 features such as media, recording, and location.
+> Also, Trident doesn't support some HTML5 features such as media, recording, and location.
 To learn more, see [Determine the browser the add-in is running in at runtime](../develop/support-ie-11.md#determine-the-browser-the-add-in-is-running-in-at-runtime).

 > [!NOTE]
 >